Tokyo Tower

 The tower's main sources of income are tourism and antenna leasing.
-Over 150 million people have visited the tower.
 FootTown, a four-story building directly under the tower, houses museums, restaurants, and shops.
 Departing from there, guests can visit two observation decks.
 The two-story Main Deck (formerly known as the Main Observatory) is at 150 m, while the smaller Top Deck (formerly known as the "Special Observatory") reaches a height of 249.6 m.
 The names were changed following renovation of the top deck in 2018.
 The tower is repainted every five years, taking a year to complete the process.

-In 1961, transmission antennae were added to the tower.
-They are used for radio and television broadcasting and now broadcast signals for Japanese media outlets such as NHK, TBS, and Fuji TV.
-The height of the tower was not suitable for Japan's planned terrestrial digital broadcasting planned for July 2011 for the Tokyo area.
+In 1961, transmission antennae were added.
+They are used for radio and television broadcasting and now broadcast signals for media outlets such as NHK, TBS Television, and Fuji Television.
+The height of the tower was not suitable for Japan's planned terrestrial digital broadcasting planned for July 2011, and for the Tokyo area.
 A taller digital broadcasting tower, known as Tokyo Skytree, was completed on 29 February 2012.

-Since its completion in 1958, Tokyo Tower has become a prominent landmark in the city, and frequently appears in media set in Tokyo.
+Tokyo Tower has become a prominent landmark and frequently appears in media set in Tokyo.

 Construction

 A large broadcasting tower was needed in the Kantō region after NHK, Japan's public broadcasting station, began television broadcasting in 1953.
 Private broadcasting companies began operating in the months following the construction of NHK's own transmission tower.
 This communications boom led the Japanese government to believe that transmission towers would soon be built all over Tokyo, eventually overrunning the city.
 The proposed solution was the construction of one large tower capable of transmitting to the entire region.
-Furthermore, because of the country's postwar boom in the 1950s, Japan was searching for a monument to symbolize its ascendancy as a global economic powerhouse.
+Furthermore, because of the country's postwar boom in the 1950s, Japan was searching for a monument to symbolize its national recovery from World War II, as one of the countries most ravaged by the war.